Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Preliminaries

-In this paper, we mainly study the problem of optimal query complexity (defined as the \emph{minimum number of comparison-based queries} required) to find a fair allocation.
-Note that the algorithms in this paper are restricted to deterministic algorithms.
+In this paper, we study the problem of optimal query complexity (defined as the \emph{minimum number of comparison-based queries} required) to find a fair allocation.
+Note that the algorithms in this paper are restricted to be deterministic.
 We first show a lower bound of the query complexity for finding allocations satisfying the above fairness notions.
-As illustrated in Section~\ref{sec:related_work}, the effect of one comparison-based query can be simply achieved by two valued-based queries.
-This directly implies that the lower bound of query complexity of the comparison-based query is at least half of the one for the value-based query.
-In Appendix~\ref{appendix:proof_of_lower_bound}, we present a counter-example (using similar ideas of the construction in Theorem~5.5 in Oh et al.~\cite{Oh_2021}) indicating the value-based query complexity for PROP1 will be $\Omega(\log m)$, which directly implies Theorem~\ref{thm:prop1_lower_bound}.
+As discussed in~\Cref{sec:related_work}, a comparison-based query can be implemented by two value-based queries.
+This directly implies that the lower bound for comparison-based query complexity is at least half of the one for the value-based query.
+In \Cref{thm:prop1_lower_bound}, using the similar construction of~\cite[Theorem 5.5]{Oh_2021}, we demonstrate that the value-based query complexity for finding either a PROP1, EF1 or $\alpha$-MMS allocation is $\Omega(\log m)$ when $n$ is given as a constant number, which further implies the comparison-based query complexity of finding these fair allocations is also $\Omega(\log m)$

 \begin{theorem} The comparison-based query complexity of computing a PROP1/EF1/$\alpha$-MMS allocation is $\Omega(\log m)$ even for a constant number of agents with identical valuations.
-Here, $\alpha$ is an arbitrary real number in $(0,1]$. \end{theorem}
+Here, $\alpha$ is an arbitrary real number in $(0,1]$. \end{theorem} \begin{proof} Consider $n$ agents with identical and binary valuation functions (i.e., with $u_i(g)\in\{0,1\}$ for each $g\in M$).
+For each agent, there exist $n+1$ items such that this agent has a value of $1$ for each of them and a value of $0$ for the remaining items.
+In this instance, if an allocation is PROP1 or $\alpha$-MMS for any $\alpha>0$, each bundle should include at least one valued item and, at most, two valued items.

+Next, we answer the comparison adversarially as follows: Let $G$ be initialized as $M$.
+When the algorithm queries the utility of a bundle $H$ for agent $i$, we return $n+1$ if $\abs{G \cap H} \ge \abs{G}/2$ and $0$ otherwise.
+If $\abs{G \cap H} \ge \abs{G}/2$, then we update $G$ to $H$.
+Otherwise, we update $G$ to $G\setminus H$.
+In each query, the only information the allocator gets is that all the valued items are located in $G$.
+When $\abs{G} > 2n$, there exists a bundle with at least three items from $G$ in any allocation.
+Hence, PROP1 and $\alpha$-MMS cannot be guaranteed.
+Thus, the algorithm must keep querying until $\abs{G} \le 2n$.
+Thus, the minimum number of value-based queries should be at least $\log\left(m/2n\right)$, which means the value-based query complexity is $\Omega(\log m)$ since $n$ is assumed to be much smaller than $m$.
+As EF1 is stronger than PROP1, the lower bound for finding an EF1 allocation also holds. \end{proof}